kefaslungu/enhancedTouchGestures/readme.md

 ## Version 23.06.1

-* audio ducking moved to 4 finger tap due to conflict with speech stops NVDA command.
+* Audio ducking moved to 4 finger tap due to conflict with speech stops NVDA command.

 ## Version 23.06

 * Changed add-on maintainer to Kefas Lungu.
 * All gestures in object mode are now available everywhere.
 * New gestures are now available.
 	* 3 finger double tap: Cycles through speech symbol levels which determine what symbols are spoken
 	* 2 finger triple tap: Quit NVDA!.
 	* 4 finger tap: Cycles through audio ducking modes.
 	* Triple tap: Cycles progress bar output between beeps, speech, beeps and speech, and off.
 * In web mode, it is now possible to Use buttons, graphics, and landmarks in addition to the already available browse element list.
 * In web mode, NVDA is no longer going to say normal, but default when you switch to default navigation from other browse element list.
 For example, when switching from buttons, NVDA will now say default.